-Acupuncture can be very effective in helping with morning sickness and maintaining overall health.
+Acupuncture can be very effective in helping with pregnancy musculoskeletal pains, nausea and vomiting.

 As the pregnancy progresses, your body goes through many changes which might result in back, hip and even rib pain.
-Chiropractic and massage are both very effective and gentle methods of reducing these symptoms.
-Chiropractic is also helpful in preparing the body (particularly the pelvis) to be balanced and this can help with an easier birth.
+Chiropractic and Massage can both be effective and gentle methods of reducing these symptoms.

 - Placenta position.
-If it is in the way of the cervix (opening to the uterus) then a Cesarian is required.
+If it is in the way of the cervix (opening to the uterus) then a Cesarean is required.